mudit-mishra8/ETL-Glue-Basic/README.md

 7. **Create and Run AWS Glue Job**: Create an AWS Glue Job using the PySpark code and execute it.

-## Step 1: Identify Relevant Data Sources
+## Step 1:Identify Relevant Data Sources

 Identified and moved the files into S3 under specific folders.